 This is where the schools diverge most dramatically.

-BYU's culture is defined by the LDS Church sponsorship.
-The Honor Code governs student behavior — dress standards, curfews in approved housing, no alcohol or drugs, no premarital sex, and an annual ecclesiastical endorsement requirement.
+BYU's culture is defined by its sponsorship by The Church of Jesus Christ of Latter-day Saints.
+The Honor Code governs student behavior — dress standards, curfews in contracted housing, no alcohol or drugs, no premarital sex, and an annual ecclesiastical endorsement requirement.
 The student body is predominantly LDS (98%+), and campus life integrates faith and academics in a way that feels natural to some students and restrictive to others.
 The social scene is active, community-oriented, and uniquely sober.

 UVU's culture is defined by diversity and flexibility.
 No honor code, no religious requirement, no lifestyle restrictions beyond standard student conduct policies.
-The student body is more diverse in age, religion, background, and life stage.
+The student body is more diverse in age, religion, background, and life stage — 41% are first-generation students and nearly one in five is 25 or older.
 Because UVU is largely a commuter school, the "campus community" feeling is less intense than BYU's — students come for class and leave.

 The honest take: BYU gives you a more immersive college experience with a built-in community (if you're LDS and comfortable with the Honor Code).
 UVU gives you more freedom and flexibility, but you have to build your own social life more intentionally.
 Neither approach is wrong — they serve different people.